 The Veterans Resource Center (VRC) is a space for veteran and military-connected students to gather informally, study, and socialize.
-There is a microwave, refrigerator, coffee maker, and work space.
+There is a microwave, refrigerator, coffee maker, and workspace.

 The VRC room is staffed by VA Work Study students between the hours of 8 a.m. and 6 p.m.
 Monday - Friday.
-In the event that staff is not available, students can gain access by requesting that the room be opened by University Center Front Desk staff.
+If staff is not available, students can gain access by requesting the University Center Front Desk staff open the room.